brettchalupa/brettchalupa.github.io/about.md

 documenting my adventures.
 Lately that's been through making videos, taking photos, and writing field reports.

-I've also dabbled with writing fiction, drawing comics, and making short films over the years.
+I also dabble with writing fiction, drawing comics, and making short films.

 I love food, and I've eaten a plant-based, vegan diet for over six years.
 Cooking is a true joy for me.